jacksonkern/Profile/README.md

 - 👋 Hi, I’m @jacksonkern
 - 🌱 I’m currently learning Python, Javascript, and SQL Code
-- 📫 How to reach me Jackson.kern@ateam.net
+- 📫 How to reach me - Email: Jackson.kern@ateam.net | g00by1995@gmail.com

 <!---
 jacksonkern/jacksonkern is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.